Codemos-Inc/Codemos-Modern/README.md

 ### Adaptability modes

-- **None:** This is the default option.
-When you select this option, other UI elements such as background colors will not adapt to your accent color.
+- **None:** When you select this option, other UI elements such as background colors will not adapt to your accent color.
 This is the default option.

-- **Gentle:** This is the recommended option.
-When you select this option, other UI elements such as background colors will start to adapt to your accent color.
+- **Gentle:** When you select this option, other UI elements such as background colors will start to adapt to your accent color.
 This option is the most balanced option.

-- **Aggressive:** This is the most extreme option.
-When you select this option, other UI elements such as background colors will adapt to your accent color as much as possible.
-This option is the most glassmorphic option.
+- **Aggressive:** When you select this option, other UI elements such as background colors will adapt to your accent color as much as possible.
+This option is the most extreme option.

 ![adaptability-modes](images/docs-2-1.png)